telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/set-slot-background-color-using-slot-templates.md

 ---
-title: Set Slot Background Color Using Slot Templates
+title: Set Slot Background Color by Using Slot Templates
-page_title: Set Slot Background Color Using Slot Templates | Kendo UI Scheduler
+page_title: Set Slot Background Color by Using Slot Templates | Kendo UI Scheduler
 description: "Learn how to set the cell background color by using slotTemplate and allDaySlotTemplate, based on the slot date, in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/set-slot-background-color-using-slot-templates
 slug: howto_setslotbackgroundcolor_usingslottemplates_scheduler
 ---

-# Set Slot Background Color Using Slot Templates
+# Set Slot Background Color by Using Slot Templates

+You can set the cell background color based on the slot date in the Scheduler.

-The example below demonstrates how to set the slot (cell) background color by using `slotTemplate` and `allDaySlotTemplate`, based on the slot date, in a Kendo UI Scheduler widget.
+The following example demonstrates how to achieve this behavior by using the `slotTemplate` and `allDaySlotTemplate` configuration options.

 ###### Example